Bladenoodle/Echess/Documentations/Specification Document.md

 ## Planned Functionality

 ### Core Functionality
-- Develop a database to hold the players' account data and the games they play
+- Develop a database to hold the players' account data and the games they play (player database done!)
-- methods and interfaces for users to create account and play
+- methods and interfaces for users to create account and play (create account done!)
-- Represent an 8×8 chessboard internally
+- Represent an 8×8 chessboard internally (done!)
-- Generate possible moves for the current position
+- Generate possible moves for the current position (half done!)
 - Implement the minimax algorithm
 - Optimize the search with alpha–beta pruning
 - Input format:
   - 8×8 board state (list or matrix structure)
   - Turn indicator
 - Output: best move for the current side